oracle/bpftune/docs/bpftune-tcp-buffer.rst

         are initialized as ~4.6%, 6.25% and 9.37% of nr_free_buffer_pages().
         nr_free_buffer_pages() counts the number of pages beyond the high watermark in ZONE_DMA and ZONE_NORMAL.

+        As with watermark scaling, if we enter TCP memory pressure, bpftune will scale up min/pressure/max as required.
+If we enter memory exhaustion it will scale up max since systems are often unstable in memory exhaustion mode.